Erich von Manstein: Crimea and the Battle of Sevastopol

 In September 1941 Manstein was appointed commander of the 11th Army after its previous commander, Colonel-General Eugen Ritter von Schobert, perished when his plane landed in a Soviet minefield.
 The 11th Army was tasked with invading the Crimean Peninsula, capturing Sevastopol, and pursuing enemy forces on the flank of Army Group South during its advance into the Soviet Union.
 Hitler aimed to prevent the Red Army from using airbases in the Crimea and to cut off the Soviet supply of oil from the Caucasus.

 Manstein's forces – mostly infantry – achieved a rapid breakthrough during the first days against heavy Soviet resistance.
 After most of the neck of the Perekop Isthmus had been taken, his forces were substantially reduced, leaving six German divisions and the Romanian Third Army.
-The rest of the Perekop Isthmus was captured slowly and with some difficulty; Manstein complained of a lack of air support to contest Soviet air superiority in the region.
+The rest of the Perekop Isthmus was gradually captured with some difficulty; Manstein complained of a lack of air support to contest Soviet air superiority in the region.
 He next formed a mobile reconnaissance unit to press down the peninsula, cutting the road between Simferopol and Sevastopol on 31 October 1941.
 Axis forces captured Simferopol the next day.
 The 11th Army had captured all of the Crimean Peninsula—except for Sevastopol—by 16 November.
 Meanwhile, the Red Army had evacuated 300,000 personnel out of the city by sea.

 Manstein's first attack on Sevastopol in November failed, and with insufficient forces left for an immediate assault, he ordered an investment of the heavily fortified city.
 By 17 December 1941 he launched another offensive, which also failed.
 On 26 December Soviet troops landed on the Kerch Straits to retake Kerch and its peninsula, and on 30 December 1941 executed another landing near Feodosiya.
 Only a hurried withdrawal from the Kerch Peninsula, in contravention of Manstein's orders, by the 46th Infantry Division under General Hans Graf von Sponeck, prevented an Axis collapse in the eastern part of the Crimea; the division lost most of its heavy equipment.
 Manstein cancelled a planned resumption of the attack and sent most of his forces east to destroy the Soviet bridgehead.
 The Soviet forces were in a superior position regarding men and materiel as they were able to re-supply by sea; accordingly, Stalin pushed them to conduct further offensives.
 However, the Soviet troops were unable to capture the critical rail- and road-access points which would have cut the German lines of supply.

 For the Battle of the Kerch Peninsula, launched on 8 May 1942, Hitler finally assigned Manstein major air support.
 The 11th Army was outnumbered on the ground, so Manstein had them feint an attack in the north while the bulk of the force attacked to the south.
 The Soviet troops soon fled.
 Manstein recorded in his memoirs the capture of "170,000 prisoners, 1,133 guns and 258 tanks".
 Kerch was captured on 16 May.
 The Wehrmacht lost only 8,000 men.